Diabetes

 Taking extra care of your feet is important if you have been diagnosed with diabetes.
 Injuries to your feet can take longer to heal.
 As a result, infections such as gangrene are more likely to set in.

-You should make sure your feet are kept clean and dry.
+Ensure your feet are kept clean and dry.
 Avoid going outdoors barefoot, wearing ill-fitting shoes or putting your feet at risk of injury.

 If you notice any changes to your feet, such as numbness, pain, cuts, cracks or blisters, speak to your doctor or diabetes nurse.